Jiajing Emperor: Grand secretaries

 Yan, who was already 80 years old in 1560, was unable to continue his role as grand secretary.
 This was especially true after his wife died in 1561 and his son, who had been assisting him with writing edicts, went home to organize the funeral.
 To make matters worse, he faced opposition from his subordinate, Grand Secretary Xu Jie.
-As a result, the Emperor no longer relied on Yan and dismissed him in June 1562.
+The Emperor no longer relied on Yan and dismissed him in June 1562.
 Xu Jie then took over as the head of the Grand Secretariat.

 With the personnel changes in the immediate surroundings of the Emperor, the focus and style of his policies also shifted.
 During the first phase of his reign, the Jiajing Emperor placed great importance on ceremonies, which were seen as essential in maintaining order and promoting a sense of superiority over non-Chinese peoples, according to Confucian beliefs.
 The refinement and organization of these ceremonies aimed to showcase the Ming dynasty as a model for surrounding countries and the world.
 The Emperor received significant assistance from his senior grand secretary, Zhang Cong.
 However, during Xia Yan's dominance in the Grand Secretariat, the Emperor withdrew from the Forbidden City to the West Park, neglecting his public duties but still maintaining control over the government.
 During this time, Ming China used military force to intimidate neighboring countries, successfully in the case of Đại Việt, but falling in the attempt to recapture Ordos, resulting in Xia's death in 1548.
 In the following period, during the conflicts of the 1550s in the north and on the coast, Yan Song pursued a policy of compromise and negotiation, which was accompanied by corruption.
 After the fall of Yan Song in 1562, the Emperor's interest in good governance was rekindled under the influence of the capable and energetic grand secretary, Xu Jie.
 Thus, the Jiajing Emperor's rule after the overthrow of Yang Tinghe can be divided into four phases: Zhang Cong's strict adherence to ideology, Xia Yan's aggressive expansionism, Yan Song's complacent corruption, and Xu Jie's corrective reforms.